jacobcode01/ChurnLabs/README.md

 <hr>

 ### 3. Run Data Ingestion
-- This step extracts raw customer data from the PostgreSQL database,
-- And stores it locally for further processing.
+- This step extracts raw customer data from a PostgreSQL database and stores it locally for further processing.
 - Run the ingestion pipeline :
 ```bash
 make ingest